JSchalon/bachelor-thesis/README.md

 ## Versions

+### Version 0.3.1
+- Added the groundwork for saving and loading cookies
+- Implemented the groundwork for the score controller with the basic xml structure
+- Started implementing the sign library
+- Fixed some bugs

 ### Version 0.1.1
 - Redid the context menu with html/css
 - added proper custom img support to context menu radio options